18F/18f.gsa.gov/content/posts/2019-12-03-long-term-teams.md

 - transformation services
 excerpt: "Don’t let your agency waste knowledge and opportunity.
 Instead of planning for a handoff to operations and maintenance, plan for a long-term team.
 Instead of launching your project and then keeping it running, plan for ongoing development."
 image: /assets/blog/long-term-teams/header.png
+image_alt: "A series of loops that feed into each other"
 ---

 Wonderful news: your request was approved, meaning that your agency now has funding to work on the project!
 You know, the sorely-needed IT project to build a new web application.